yermemian/TerpeneAnalysis/README.md

-# TerpineAnalysis
+# TerpeneAnalysis
 This is a group project that I did in Fall 2020 for COMP 379: Machine Learning.
-We used scraped data from terpine compositions of different marijuana strains, and matched them to reviews on Allbud that included subjective data on aroma, flavor, and affect.
-We then tried using different machine learning models to try and classify the aroma of different strains based on their terpine content.
+We used scraped data from terprne compositions of different marijuana strains, and matched them to reviews on Allbud that included subjective data on aroma, flavor, and affect.
+We then tried using different machine learning models to try and classify the aroma of different strains based on their terpene content.